oussema286/fordead_package/docs/Tutorial/03_decline_detection.md

 ```bash
 fordead decline_detection -o <output directory> --threshold_anomaly 0.17
 ```
-As always, if the model is already computed and no parameters were changed, the process is ignored.
+> **_NOTE :_** As always, if the model is already computed and no parameters were changed, the process is ignored.
 If parameters were changed, previous results from this step and subsequent steps are deleted and the model is computed anew.

 ##### Outputs